 Active Learning: Students formulate questions, seek out and create answers, think through possibilities and evaluate how successful they are.

-Social Justice: Children have the opportunity to learn about and put into action a commitment to diversity and to improving the lives of others.
+Social Responsibility: Children have the opportunity to learn about and put into action a commitment to diversity and to improving the lives of others.

 Intrinsic Motivation: As educators, we ask: What’s the effect of this experience/project/assignment on students’ interest in their learning, their desire to keep reading, thinking and questioning?